qw4n7y/highkick/Readme.txt

 var RunJobCoherently = manager.RunJobCoherently
     RunJobCoherently executes job on the fly returning execution results

+var RunWithOneWorkerAtOnce = manager.RunWithOneWorkerAtOnce
+    RunWithOneWorkerAtOnce runs the job in coherent mode with one worker at once

 var SetOutput = manager.SetOutput
     SetOutput preserves string value by key in job's dictionary